How to identify a skills gap in your team – and fill it effectively

 Here you can conduct a skills gap analysis.
 Simply put, this is a list of the skills you require that you collated before, along with a list of the skills your employees already have.
 The difference between the two is the skills gap.

 List the skills your workforce is lacking and what training is necessary to address these gaps.
 Which skills do you need to hire for?
 Which skills will require your staff to be trained?
 Which employees do you believe have shown exceptional skills and could be promoted?
 These are the kind of questions a skills gap analysis can help to answer.
-Additionally, the need for skills in the future and what can be done to prepare for them will also be made clear.

 Act on the data

 Now that you’ve collected your data and know where your skills gaps are, you can go about filling them in two ways: training and hiring.
-It’s up to you to decide which approach works best for each skill gap.

 Though conducting a skills gap analysis is time-consuming, the results are worth it.
-Knowing which skills you need to grow as a business can help you hire, and keep hold of, the people that will make your business a success.
+Knowing which skills you need to grow as a business can help you hire, and keep hold of, the people who will make your business a success.

-Click here for the latest news and features from SEFE Marketing & Trading or visit our homepage to find out about our latest career opportunities.
+Click here for the latest news and features from SEFE or visit our homepage to find out about our latest career opportunities.

-The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE Marketing & Trading.
+The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of SEFE.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
-SEFE Marketing & Trading accepts no liability for any errors, omissions or representations.
+SEFE accepts no liability for any errors, omissions or representations.